Cotford St Luke: Religion

 Path running through the village, with the Chapel pub in the distance.

 St Luke's Centre has been constructed near St Luke's chapel, and was opened by the Bishop of Bath and Wells on 21 October 2019, to serve as a parish centre of worship and a community hub for the village.
 Like the old hospital chapel, it is dedicated to Luke the Evangelist.
 The village forms part of the ecclesiastical parish of 'Heathfield with Cotford St. Luke', with the Church of St John the Baptist in Heathfield serving as the parish church.

 The 2021 census recorded 43.9% of the population as being Christians.

 Public transport

-Cotford St Luke is served by the 25 (Taunton – Wiveliscombe – Dulverton) and 28A (Taunton – Watchet – Minehead) scheduled bus services, provided by The Buses of Somerset.
+Cotford St Luke is served by the 25 (Taunton – Wiveliscombe – Dulverton), the 25A (Taunton - Cotford St Luke) and 28A (Taunton – Watchet – Minehead) scheduled bus services, provided by The Buses of Somerset.

 The nearest railway station is Bishops Lydeard, which is on the West Somerset Railway, a heritage line.
 The nearest mainline station is Taunton.